Stargirl (TV series): Release

-Stargirl premiered on DC Universe on May 18, 2020, and consists of 13 episodes.
+Stargirl premiered on DC Universe on May 18, 2020, with the first season consisting of 13 episodes.
 The series was originally intended to premiere on May 11, seven days before its official release.
-The series is released in 4K Ultra HD on DC Universe.
+The series was released in 4K Ultra HD on DC Universe.

 In November 2019, The CW announced to broadcast each episode the day after it premieres on the streaming service, with each episode available to stream on The CW's online platforms after its broadcast.
 Stargirl started airing on The CW on May 19, 2020, at 8 pm.
 Some episodes have content removed when they air on The CW to allow for the network's commercials, notably approximately eight minutes in each of the first two episodes.
-DC Universe streams the full episodes, and Johns said starting with the third episode, both releases are "almost identical".
+DC Universe streamed the full episodes, and Johns said starting with the third episode, both releases are "almost identical".
 The series release plans shifted and it stayed in post-production longer to accommodate the broadcast on The CW to accomplish the adjustments that had to be made.

 Scenes removed in the first episode from The CW broadcast included: establishing shots of Barbara Whitmore's new job, and Pat's auto shop; an interaction between Courtney and Cindy Burman in the halls of Blue Valley High School that Alex Zalben of Decider said was "clear set-up for later" but helped strengthen Courtney's emotional arc; and Mark Ashworth's scenes as "a mysterious, extremely creepy bearded janitor", which Zalben said was more of "a fun Easter egg that will pay dividends down the road"; and Courtney finding a newspaper article about Starman and Stripesy.
 The first season became available on HBO Max on December 1, 2020.

-The second season of the series airs exclusively on The CW, and premiered on August 10, 2021.
-The season debuted on HBO Max on December 10, 2021.
+The second season of the series airs exclusively on The CW, and premiered on August 10, 2021; it also debuted on HBO Max on December 10 the same year.
 The third season premiered on August 31, 2022.
+The season debuted on HBO Max on January 6, 2023.

 Marketing

-On December 7, 2019, a teaser trailer was released.
+A teaser trailer was released in December 2019.
 In early August 2020, The CW released several posters for its Arrowverse series with the superheroes wearing face masks, including Stargirl, with all posters having the caption "Real Heroes Wear Masks".
 This marketing tactic was used to "stress the importance of wearing masks while out in public to help stop the spread of" COVID-19.